 Possible operational cybersecurity and privacy risks in 2018, and countermeasures are as follows.
-Over the past many years, the Company continued to invest into valuable resources and manpower to uncover potential risk and adopt coping measures in advance, Therefore, no major cybersecurity breach or privacy data leakage resulting in penalties are found by the competent authorities in recent years.
+Over the past many years, the Company continued to invest into valuable resources and manpower to

-Possible Risk & Impact Countermeasures The "Cyber Security Management Act" is approved by the Legislative Yuan in 2018, and it has come into force since Jan 1, 2019.
+Possible Risk & Impact

+The "Cyber Security Management Act" is approved by the Legislative Yuan in 2018, and it has come into force since Jan 1, 2019.
 According to the Act, providers of critical infrastructure are required to establish, amend and implement the maintenance plan of Cyber Security, and report the result of the implementation, with required audit by government authority.

+Countermeasures

 In compliance to the implementation of "Cyber Security Management Act" and its related sub-laws, the Company establishes an overall standardized maintenance plan of Cyber Security and Critical Infrastructure Protection Plan.
 These two plans must comply with both domestic and international regulations, international standards, as well as the Company's cybersecurity protection strategy, policy and specification.

 The European Union promulgated the General Data Protection Regulation, or GDPR, in May 2018.
 If the Company incurs any delays, the international business development maybe affected.
 For EU's GDPR implementation, the Company has completed the gap analysis between the Company regulation and GDPR, has utilized the latest international standards (BS10012:2017), and has continued to improve the Company's privacy protection management system (such as notification terms, personal data inventory, privacy impact analysis, individual rights SOP optimization, etc.) For any potential GDPR related business in the future, all cybersecurity and privacy protection can be implemented in accordance to the Company's policy and specification.

 Emerging business growth, hacking attacks continue to be more sophisticated, any security incident or privacy leakage will damage customer rights, while challenge the Company to potential penalties and financial losses.
 To prevent increasing cybersecurity risks and threats, the Company has established CHT SOC, which is responsible for internal security surveillance and analysis, threats smart detection and intelligence, vulnerability analysis and patch management, anomaly analysis and forensics, quick incidents response etc., as well as multi-faceted in-depth defense, with simultaneous collaboration of national ISAC and international CERT organization for joint incident notification and defense responses, including phishing website, intrusion attacks; 7x24 incident report processing for clients since 2013.